Route nationale 20: Toulouse to Spain (614 to 767 km)

 The road leaves the city centre to the south on the west bank of the River Garonne.
 At Pinsaguel the road crosses the river and follows the river Ariège and its valley to the south east.
 The countryside is a mix of open countryside and rolling hills.
 The road meets the A66 autoroute at Pamiers.

 South of Pamiers the road enters the foothills of the Pyrenees such as the Montagnes du Plantaurel.
-The road heads to Foix, which is now by-passed in a tunnel on the east side of the valley.
+The road heads to Foix, which is now by-passed with the Foix Tunnel on the east side of the valley.
 The road then passes Tarascon-sur-Ariège following the deep river valley.
 The road passes the Parc Pyrénéen de l'Art Préhistorique and south east to Ax-les-Thermes.
 To the south-west, there is a ski resort Les Bazerques.

 The road forks at the Col de Puymorens (1920 m).
 The N22 leads in a series of hairpins to the south west and Andorra, crossing the Pas de la Casa (2,085m) or the alternative Túnel d'Envalira.
 The RN320 now crosses the pass de Puymorens, while the RN20 heads through the Tunnel du Puymorens rather than taking the pass, and heads down to Bourg-Madame.

 The road then enters Spain and becomes the N-152 (Carretera) (E09) towards Barcelona.
 The N116 heads north east from Bourg Madame to Perpignan along the Tech valley.